lipezaballa/todosActivity/README.md

 Provide the API call endpoints with the help of Spring (entity, repository, controller etc.) that will be used in from the front-end.

+#SOLUTION:
+Due to dependency problems with the different versions of java, gradle, spring boot, maven...
+I have not been able to run the backend exercise and therefore, I have not been able to test anything.
+For this reason, I leave here explained each step, and the code that has to be done in the corresponding files.
+The same happens with the use of this back from the frontend, I have not been able to test it either, and therefore I leave the todo.service.ts so that you can see how the frontend works.
+For the backend we must create the data structure that represents each of the insertions to be made, for this I create the Todo.java class.#A repository is created that extends the JpaRepository in which all objects will be stored, it is called TodoRepository.java
+The TodoController.java file is created where I implement all the functions required for the management of the backend, allowing to get all, add, modify and delete one by one.
+A file (TodoNotFoundException.java) is created to handle the exception if the object to be updated or deleted is not found.
+TodoApplication.java is already implemented to run the repository.
+The file LoadTodoDatabase.java has been created where the corresponding insertions are made to fill the database.

 #### todo-list-frontend

 Using the backend API, replace the method definitions at todo.service.ts with actual API calls